What is Monk Fruit?

 Pure monk fruit extract is a “zero-calorie” sweetener with no carbs or sugars.
 Due to its nutritional profile, you can find it in coffee, protein beverages, yogurt, and even ice cream.

 Maintains Healthy Blood Sugar Levels

 Maintaining healthy blood sugar levels is crucial to supporting vital bodily functions.
 Most importantly, it reduces the risk of diabetes and heart disease.
 As a natural sweetener, monk fruit does not affect blood sugar levels because it does not have sugar.
-As a matter of fact, monk fruit contains compounds, called mogrosides, that may help diabetic complications. (x)To put it another way, mogroside stimulates the pancreas to secrete insulin without the need for increased blood sugar. (x).
+As a matter of fact, the mogrosides in monk fruit may help ease diabetic complications. (x)To put it another way, mogroside stimulates the pancreas to secrete insulin without the need for increased blood sugar. (x).
 This may be beneficial to those who are insulin-resistant.

 Rich in Antioxidants

 Mogrosides are powerful antioxidants that fight free radicals–molecules that invade your cells and lead to signs of disease.
 They help protect your DNA from damage because they inhibit oxidative stress.
 Oxidative stress is caused by pollutants in air and water, alcohol, nicotine, and psychological stress.
 You can help limit oxidative damage by consuming plenty of foods that contain antioxidants, like monk fruit extract (x, x).

 Traditional Chinese Medicine considers monk fruit a “cooling” ingredient because it can tame inflammation through the whole body.
 In the long term, chronic inflammation can lead to degenerative disease.
 In the short term, it can cause redness, pain and discomfort throughout the body.
 Monk fruit extract can help you to manage inflammation, whether it’s from a sore throat or overused joints (x).